How the presidential election will affect immigration • The Louisville Cardinal

 Student and faculty have voiced concerns regarding the measures the administration is taking to respect diversity and ensure equality on campus.
 Students within the Latino community have been advocates for the immigrant rights, cultural appropriation and diversity on campus.

-In addition, there is a population of U of L students who are undocumented citizens, who will be directly affected by the outcome of the election.
+In addition, there is a population of U of L students who are undocumented citizens that will be directly affected by the outcome of the election.

 Clinton and Trump stand on opposing sides of the immigration debate, and reflect the deep partisan values of their parties.
 But they aren’t America’s only options.
 Third party candidate Gary Johnson has an established stance on many issues, including immigration.